istio/istio.io/content/en/news/security/istio-security-2022-003/index.md

 ## Am I Impacted?

-If you are running Istio in a multi-cluster environment or if you have exposed your istiod externally.
+You are at most risk if you are running Istio in a multi-cluster environment, or if you have exposed your istiod externally.

 ## Credit